 In addition, some of the best value to be had from IHG Rewards is the PointsBreaks promotions, where rooms are available for 5,000 points per night.

 These are released on a limited basis from a limited set of hotels once every three months.
-Keep an eye on the PointsBreaks site for these.
+You can read more in our guide to PointBreaks.

 Notable terms around buying and redeeming IHG Rewards Points